Deepak-KR-06/DIPT_WorkShop_5/README.md

 ---

-# License Plate Detection and Blurring using OpenCV
+# WorkShop 5 - License Plate Detection and Blurring using OpenCV
 ## Developed By: Deepak K R
 ## Reg No: 212225040057
 ## Aim